funatsufumiya/racket-arena/README.md

 # racket-arena

-Arena allocation (memory segment) for Racket.
+Arena allocator (memory segment) for Racket.

 This maybe useful to avoid specific kind of GC (memory usage) problem.